Expand your knowledge, develop your academic skills

-Ease your study load by up to four courses (maximum of one course per semester) when you enrol in a related USC program after high school.
+Ease your study load by up to four courses (maximum of one course per semester) when you enrol in a related UniSC program after high school.
 This means, you'll have fewer subjects to complete to get your degree.

 When you enrol in your university degree you'll be well prepared having already completed study at this level.

-USC subsidises the cost of Headstart, decreasing the overall cost of your degree.
+UniSC subsidises the cost of Headstart, decreasing the overall cost of your degree.
 Your first subject is free, and further subjects at a reduced rate.

 If you choose to study more than one Headstart subject, the fee is $400 per additional subject.
 Scholarships are available to eligible applicants to cover this tuition fee.